mattrondel/D415/Glossary_and_Acronyms.md

 ## OPENFV
 Open Platform for NFV - a collaborative open-source platform that seeks to develop NFV and shape its evolution created by the linux foundation in 2014.
 It looks to reduce the time to market for NFV products and solutions.

+## VNFM - Virtual Network Function Manager: A Virtual Network Function Manager (VNFM) is responsible for managing the lifecycle of Virtual Network Functions (VNFs).
+It handles tasks such as VNF deployment, scaling, updating, and termination.
+VNFM interacts with the NFV infrastructure to ensure that VNFs are properly instantiated and configured.

 ###	Benefits and risks of SDN